-According to other gamers, World of Warcraft runs much better in DirectX 11 and there are fewer sudden FPS drops.
-Give it a shot to see if this mode works for you.
+In some cases, World of Warcraft runs much better in DirectX 11 and sees fewer sudden FPS drops.
+Switch to this mode to see if it works for you.

 - Launch World of Warcraft and go to the System Menu.